jetyue04/Power_Outages_Impact/README.md

 - POPULATION: Population of the affected area.

-# Data Cleaning and EDA
+# Data Cleaning and Exploratory Data Analysis

 In the original dataset, there are several rows in the excel sheet encompassing a description of the data.
 We removed those rows before importing it into our notebook.